arievdp/govhack-2020/README.md

 # MyMSDChat - GovHack 2020 Auckland

-Winner of the Auckland GovHack regional competition

 Created in 48 hours as part of the GovHack Hackathon

+Winner of the GovHack Social Impact award

 url: http://govhack-auckland-2020.herokuapp.com/